opengeogroep/AERIUS-QGIS-plugins/docs/3.6/index.md

 ### From zip file

-In case you want to use another version of the plugin than the most current in the QGIS plugin repository, you can download the desired plugin form github
+In case you want to use another version of the plugin than the most current in the QGIS plugin repository, you can download the desired plugin from github
 [zip releases](https://github.com/opengeogroep/AERIUS-QGIS-plugins/tree/master/releases)
 and install it with the Plugin Manager in QGIS ("Install from zip tab").